Vellipomakey: Soundtrack

-Release
+Release and reception

 Vellipomakey was originally scheduled to release on 10 March before the release was pushed to 2 September.

 The Hindu wrote that "A confident storyteller here translates his script to celluloid with precision, the film is a calming experience and the impact is more than the sum of its elements- the stirring background score and slick cinematography lend depth to the frames".
 The Times of India gave the film a rating of three out of five stars and wrote that "The strength of Vellipomakey lies in the fact that Yakub is able to narrate an ordinary tale effectively without any frills, bells or whistles".